dezaen/dezaen.github.io/_posts/2018-10-21-elucidata-branding.md

         - column      : col-md-6 col-sm-12
           heading     : Typography
           description :
             I went through various typefaces on google fonts, as I wanted to pick a unique sans-serif typeface for UI of the product and Serif typeface for the content-heavy pages.
-Like Website, Blogs, Letterhead, Slides etc. I choose Heebo and Merriweather.
+Like Website, Blogs, Letterhead, Slides, etc. I choose Heebo and Merriweather.
 Heebo is an optically corrected typeface which is similar to Roboto.
 You will notice the difference only in use.
 It gave the product a unique personality and fulfilled all the need of any professional quality typeface.
 Merriweather, on the other hand, gelled perfectly with it and looked beautiful at all different sizes.

         - column      : col-md-12
           image       : elucidata-branding/type-exploration.png